 Like the previous desktop, this too features a mid range AMD Ryzen 5 3600 processor.
 Therefore, as far as the minimum CPU requirements go, you are covered by the processing power.

 As far as the GPU goes, this features the AMD Radeon RX 5500.
 This is a mid range GPU by AMD and in terms of performance it is weaker than the NVIDIA GTX 1660S.

 Hence, for advanced 3D game modeling, this system may not be perfect for you.

 Another drawback here is that it features 8GB of RAM instead of 16 GB of RAM as we saw in the desktop above.
 And finally, in the storage department it offers 512 GB of SSD.

 The RAM here is a bit on the downside.
-While we recommend 16 GB of RAM, if you are on a budget and just want to meet the minimum requirement for a seamless operation for low key games, then this is recommended.
+While we recommend 16 GB of RAM, if you are on a budget and just want to meet the minimum requirement for a seamless operation for low key game development, then this is sufficient as it is.